 - Plan venues for route efficiencies.
-Fewer tours with extra dates in multiple cities per country are more carbon efficient and help reduce artist and audience travel - Aim to reduce weight and people on tour: minimise crew, set, kit and luggage - Use local suppliers for production or prioritise 'plug and play' venues - Prioritise greener venues that consider transport impacts and that have good transport links - you can ask for their environmental policy.
-For greenfield sites consider shuttle buses from local public transport links. - Choose hotels that are walking distance to the venue - Prioritise low carbon transport, i.e. shared vehicles, rail or coach as opposed to air for UK and European tours.
-Onsite vehicles can be electric where possible - If you must fly, consider choosing economy seats due to space allocation on planes economy seats account for less carbon emission than business or first class seats. - If you're travelling by tour bus, choose Euro 6 compliant vehicles and/or look for dedicated coach operators using lower carbon fuels. - You can access an action plan template for events
+Fewer tours with extra dates in multiple cities per country are more carbon efficient and help reduce artist and audience travel - Aim to reduce weight and people on tour: minimise crew, set, kit and luggage

+- Use local suppliers for production or prioritise 'plug and play' venues - Prioritise greener venues that consider transport impacts and that have good transport links - you can ask for their environmental policy - Choose hotels that are walking distance to the venue - Prioritise low carbon transport, i.e. shared vehicles, rail or coach as opposed to air for UK and European tours. - If you must fly, consider choosing economy seats due to space allocation on planes economy seats account for less carbon emission than business or first class seats. - If you're travelling by tour bus, choose Euro 6 compliant vehicles.